-A sample representing the intended or actual user groups shall be recruited to take part in the test.
-A sample of users shall be selected that models the distribution of relevant user characteristics within the user groups (see Annex C).
+A sample representing the intended or actual people who will install the product shall be recruited to take part in the test.
+Stratified sampling shall be used to set up a sample that models the distribution of relevant user characteristics within the intended or actual user groups (see Annex C).
 Nobody who takes part in the test shall fall outside the ranges specified for the variation in user characteristics identified in 7.2.3.

-Decide whether the characteristics of the intended or actual user groups identified in 7.2.3 divide users into distinct categories that will have a major impact on ease of operation.
+Decide whether the characteristics of the intended or actual user groups identified in 7.2.3 divide users into distinct categories that will have a major impact on ease of installation.
 For example, a global product would probably need separate groups of each nationality.

-It is important to decide whether to test first-time users, or people with previous experience.
+It is important to decide whether to test first-time users, or people with previous experience (or both as separate groups).
 Even with a new product, people could have experience with similar products or a similar previous model, so the type of previous experience may need to be defined.
 Any relevant background experience of use of similar or related products shall be recorded for each user.